 First Holy Communion

-First Holy Communion is traditionally celebrated in the Spring of second grade, after two years of formal instruction in the faith.
-Youth who are beyond second grade and have not celebrated this sacrament are required to be enrolled in the religious education program and will also participate in preparation for their First Holy Communion.
-To register for First Eucharist click here.
+First Holy Communion is traditionally celebrated in the Spring of third grade, after two years of formal instruction in the faith.
+Youth who are beyond third grade and have not celebrated this sacrament are required to be enrolled in the religious education program and will also participate in preparation for their First Holy Communion.